-Accommodations are available at the Dallas Fort Worth Westin for $154/night (taxes & fees included), single occupancy.
-This special group rate is available through March 21.
+Accommodations are available at the Boston Marriott Newton for $129/night plus taxes and fees.
+This special group rate is available through March 2, 2023.

-Refunds and Cancellation: Registrants canceling on or before March 21 will receive a full refund of registration and banquet fees.
-Registrants canceling after March 21 will receive a refund of registration fees, less the cost of included lunches and optional banquet.
+Refunds and Cancellation: Registrants canceling on or before March 5 will receive a full refund of registration fees.
 Membership dues are non-refundable.
 Alternatively, you may choose to donate these fees to support SWEA.
 Contact SWEA Registrar Alice Nordquist (email@example.com) if you wish to cancel your registration.

 COVID-19 Precautions: SWEA is monitoring the changing nature of the COVID-19 pandemic.
 We will, at a minimum, follow CDC Guidelines to protect conference participants from the spread of COVID-19.
 Masks may be required during conference sessions and vaccines are highly recommended for all in-person attendees.

 If you applied for financial assistance with conference registration fees, please wait to register until you are contacted by SWEA Grants Administrator Emilee Knell (firstname.lastname@example.org).

 Graduate Credits (1.0 quarter credits) and Continuing Education Units (15 clock hours) will be available for in-person attendance at the conference through Seattle Pacific University (SPU).
 If you would like to register for either of these options, you can do so directly through SPU.
 More details are available on the conference platform page.
 If you have questions, please contact SWEA Academic Coordinator Taryn Raschdorf (email@example.com).